wazuh/wazuh-documentation/source/amazon/integration.rst

 Run ``crontab -e`` and, at the end of the file, add the following line ::

-  */5 *   * * * /usr/bin/flock -n /tmp/cron.lock -c python path_to_script/getawslog.py -b s3bucketname -d -j -D -l /path-with-write-permission/amazon.log
+  */5 *   * * * root /usr/bin/flock -n /tmp/cron.lock -c "python path_to_script/getawslog.py -b s3bucketname -d -j -D -l /path-with-write-permission/amazon.log"

 .. note:: This script downloads and deletes the files from your S3 Bucket.
 However, you can always review the log messages generated during the last 7 days within the CloudTrail console.